CM4all/pond/doc/index.rst

  Instead of writing to standard output, create one file for each site in the specified directory.
 Existing files will be skipped.

+.. option:: --per-site-file=FILENAME

+ Makes :option:`--per-site` create a directory for each site and create this file in each of them.

 The following filters are available:

 - :samp:`type=TYPE` shows only records of the specified type.